Ishaan29/vectorDB/README.md

 # VectorDB

-A high-performance vector database implementation in Go.
+A high-performance cloud native, dictributed vector database implementation in Go.
+With hyper focus in text and code embeddings.

 ## Features